Skip to main content

 (Z) "Other sources" means known electric energy generation resources that cannot reasonably be included within any of the specific fuel categories.

-(AA) "Person" shall have the meaning set forth in division (A)(24) of section 4928.01 of the Revised Code.
+(AA) "Person" has the same meaning as set forth in division (A)(24) of section 4928.01 of the Revised Code.

-(BB) "Postmark" means a mark, including a date, stamped or imprinted on a piece of mail which serves to record the date of its mailing, which in no event shall be earlier than the date on which the item is actually deposited in the mail.
+(BB) "Postmark" means a mark, including a date, stamped or imprinted on a piece of mail which serves to record the date of its mailing, which in no event can be earlier than the date on which the item is actually deposited in the mail.
 For electronic mail, postmark means the date the electronic mail was transmitted.

 (CC) "Power broker" means a person certified by the commission, who provides power brokerage.